How do we differentiate functions that are products or quotients of simpler functions?

 - A product (two things multiplied): product rule.

-- A quotient (one thing divided by another): quotient rule, or rewrite as a product with a negative power and use the product/chain rule.
+- A quotient (one thing divided by another): quotient rule, or rewrite as a product with a negative power and use the product and chain rules.

 - A sum or difference: differentiate term by term - no special rule needed.